 Both TCP and Multicast UDP require the app to know the IP address of the Gateway, and this should be entered in to the app.
 If the Gateway is being used in stand-alone AP mode, then the default IP address is 192.168.4.1.
 If you want to use UDP Multicast, then you need to switch to this in the Gateway configuration, and a default IP address is shown there (though you can change it).

-If you are using the Gateway though a router, and the app cannot auto configure itself to the Gateway, then the easiest situation is if you allocated a fixed IP address to the Gateway, in which case you just enter it.
-If you did not, the DHCP Server in the router will have allocated a random IP address which may change with time, so you will need to go into the router to check it - for this reason, use of a dynamic IP address is not recommended unless the app can configure itself to the Gateway.
+If you are using the Gateway through a router, and the app cannot auto configure itself to the Gateway, then the easiest situation is if you allocated a fixed IP address to the Gateway, in which case you just enter that into your app.
+Otherwise, the DHCP Server in the router will have allocated a random IP address which may change with time, so you will need to go into the router to check it – for this reason, use of a dynamic IP address is not recommended unless the app can configure itself to the Gateway.

-As the IP address is specific to the Wi-Fi connection on a device, more information is needed to route data to the right app, and this is given by the port number.
-This needs to be set up for all connection types, and the values in the app and the gateway must match.
-However the TCP and UDP ports can have different port numbers, though by default they are the same.
-The Gateway's default port number is 10110, the official port number for NMEA data.
+As the IP address is specific to the Wi-Fi connection on a device, and is shared by all apps, more information is needed to route data to the right app, and this is given by the port number.
+This needs to be set up for all connection types, and the values in the app and the Gateway must match.
+The TCP and UDP ports can have different port numbers, though by default they are the same.
+The Gateway’s default port number is 10110, the official port number for NMEA data.

 If your app uses the official port number of 10110 then that’s great, as there is nothing to change.
 If the app either isn’t set up with a default port number, or it is but it is not the one in the Gateway and is editable, we suggest you edit it in the app connection settings to match the Gateway value.
 Unfortunately some apps have a fixed port number, in which case you need to change the configuration in the Gateway to match, and if anybody on the boat wants to use another app then they need to change the port number to mach.